The Number One Reason People Give Up On Their Dreams Boil Down To This

 Therefore, admitting that our perceptions aren't fully accurate is the first step to overcoming these illusions, especially the Deadline Illusion.
 Once we own it, we'll notice that our world won't end because we're several years past the deadline.

 Instead, we'll experience a massive sense of relief as the pressure of hitting a subjective deadline lifts off our shoulders and leaves us free to progress in our own time.
-This kind of liberation allows us to enjoy the journey instead of rushing it at full force.
+This kind of liberation lets us savor the journey rather than rush it.

-As we own and transform misaligned perceptions, we should continue collecting data to verify that we're not subject to the whims of these deadlines anymore.
+As we own and transform misaligned perceptions, we should continue collecting data to verify that we're no longer subject to the whims of these deadlines.
 What we do next is also important to ensure that our corrections are concrete.

 Read Stories

 It's unlikely that we're alone in our struggles.
 A simple Google search returns thousands of stories from blogs and advice-based forums.
-These stories are told in one of two ways: either as how they overcame their struggles or to present a problem for other users to read and chip in their two cents.
+These stories are told in one of two ways: either by recounting how they overcame their struggles, or by presenting a problem for other users to read and chip in their two cents.

-While our circumstances in our struggles will be unique, other stories can provide ideas to overcome our conflicts.
-From there, we must piece together what's needed to overcome the illusions that hold our dreams hostage.
-Whenever we get stuck, we can go back to old stories or find new ones for reference as we change how we approach problems in life.
+While our circumstances and struggles will be unique, other stories can offer ideas for overcoming them.
+From there, we must piece together what we need to overcome the illusions that hold our dreams hostage.
+Whenever we get stuck, we can go back to old stories or find new ones to guide us as we change how we approach problems in life.

 These stories inspire us with the energy to take control and change our perceptions, but we must keep the momentum moving by doing what comes next.